Developing for Neto by Maropost: Advanced Workflow

 Step 2 — Install Dependencies for your Project

-Gulp is a task runner—you essentially define a set of tasks/functions in your projects gulpfile.js file and then you can easily run them on demand via the terminal.
+Gulp is a task runner — you essentially define a set of tasks/functions in your projects gulpfile.js file and then you can easily run them on demand via the terminal.
 Fortunately Skeletal comes with a gulpfile already setup so this process is easy.

 npm install --global gulp

-1. First you need to open up your project in terminal.
+1. First you need to open up your project in a terminal.
 To do this, right click your Repo in the GitHub app and select Open in Terminal.
 Alternatively you can navigate to the project via the cd command.

 2. Now, you need to install the Node dependencies.
 To do this, run the npm install command.